mahacenter/tupaia/packages/datatrak-app/__tests__/ManualTests.md

 ### Test Case 7 – Importing Surveys / Permissions

-- Log into the Meditrak app with an Admin account
+- Log into the Datatrak app with an Admin account
 - Download the ‘Test Survey.xlsx’ document from the Tupaia Import Files folder on Dropbox.
 - Import ‘Test Survey.xlsx’ to the app by logging in at https://dev-admin.tupaia.org and navigating to the Surveys page and clicking the Import button.
 Give it the name ‘Test Survey’ and specify just one country for it to be viewable at (e.g. Demo Land).
 Specify the Permissions to be ‘Admin’
-- Navigate back to the dashboard on the Meditrak app and then sync the app.
+- Navigate back to the dashboard on the Datatrak app and then sync the app.
 Click ‘Survey a Facility’ and select the Country that you specified the survey to be available for in the previous step.
 This survey should be visibile for all clinics in this country
 - The survey should not be viewable at countries that you did not specify
-- Log into the Meditrak app with non-admin accounts and ensure that this survey is not visible
+- Log into the Datatrak app with non-admin accounts and ensure that this survey is not visible

 ### Test Case 8 - Survey Question Types